VincenzoGalante/magic-the-gathering/README.md

 ![](images/mtg-logo.png)

-<b>TL;DR</b>: This project is analyzing MGT card data.
+<b>TL;DR</b>: This project is analyzing MTG card data.
 Follow the steps mentioned under `How to make it work?` to set it up.

 ## What is this about?
-If you have never seen the logo above, here a very quick intro: `Magic: The Gathering` (Magic or MGT) is the first collectible card game of its kind, created in 1993.
+If you have never seen the logo above, here a very quick intro: `Magic: The Gathering` (Magic or MTG) is the first collectible card game of its kind, created in 1993.
 It can be played by two or more players.
 The exact rules differ a bit by the format played but in general: players battle against each other with their card decks, trying to defeat the other players by casting spells, artifacts and creatures.
 Curious?
 [Learn how to play...](https://magic.wizards.com/en/intro)

 <p align="center">
 <img src="images/magic_cards.png" width="400">
 </p>

 With this project I aim to built an end-to-end orchestrated data pipeline.
-I am calling the [Scryfall API](https://scryfall.com/) to get a complete export of the latest card information, and save the data to my Google Cloud Storage.
-Afterwards, I filter the data on the needed columns, enforce a datatype and push it to BigQuery.
+I am calling the [Scryfall API](https://scryfall.com/) to get a complete export of the latest card information available, and save the data to my Google Cloud Storage.
+Afterwards, I filter the data on the needed columns, enforce a data type and push it to BigQuery.
 In there, I use DBT to derive new columns and make sure that only the most up-to-date dataset is used for visualization in the dashboard.

 ## What questions am I trying to answer?
-This project looks at MGT from a meta-perspective and dives into the following:
+As this project looks at MTG from a meta-perspective we are diving into the following:
 1. How many cards are being released over time?
 2. What is the color distribution?
 3. Which set has the highest count of cards?